donflopez/ttype-safe/README.md

 # TypeSafe
-TypeSafe is a TypeScript library that allows you to generate runtime validation rules from TypeScript types defined in your code.
-By analyzing your type definitions at build time, TypeSafe creates a set of validators that can be used to validate data structures at runtime, ensuring that they conform to the expected TypeScript types.
+TypeSafe is a TypeScript library that generates runtime validation rules from your code's TypeScript types.
+It analyzes your type definitions at build time and creates validators for validating data structures at runtime, ensuring they conform to expected types.
+You can add custom rules to types using JSDoc comments with tags like @regex and @max.
+It's easy to integrate with your TypeScript workflow and supports complex nested types like arrays and tuples.
+It helps create more reliable applications with less effort and fewer errors.

-With TypeSafe, you can also add custom rules to your TypeScript types using JSDoc comments.
-Simply add a comment to your type definition that specifies the desired validation rule using one of the supported JSDoc tags: @regex, @max, @min, or @alphanumeric.
-TypeSafe will then generate a custom validator that enforces the specified rule at runtime.

-TypeSafe integrates easily with your existing TypeScript workflow, and can be configured to generate validation rules for complex nested types, including arrays, tuples, and object literals.
-With the support for custom rules, you can create even more precise and tailored validation logic that fits your specific use case.

-With TypeSafe, you can create more robust and reliable TypeScript applications, with less effort and fewer errors.
-Try it out today, and see how easy it is to add runtime validation to your TypeScript projects!

 # Getting Started